BCDevOps/openshift-wiki/docs/Vault/Troubleshooting.md

 vault status
 ```

+## Test Vault service

+We have a project set in each cluster that contain deployment to test pulling secret from Vault.
+Refer to [the tenant repo](https://github.com/bcgov-c/tenant-gitops-ea8776) to verify the issue first.

 ## Analyze log messages

 - Use the central logging solution to analyze log messages from the erroneous Vault system